xinding33/samson/plugins/kubernetes/README.md

 ### Migrations / Prerequisite

-Add a role with only a `Pod`, `metadata.annotations.samson/prerequisite: 'true'`, and command to run a migrations.
+Add a role with a `Pod` or `Job`, root `metadata.annotations.samson/prerequisite: 'true'`, and command to run a migrations.
-It will be executed before the rest is deployed.
+It will be executed before any other role is deployed.

-For default it waits for 10 minutes before timeout, you can change the timeout using KUBERNETES_WAIT_FOR_PREREQUISITES env variable (specified in seconds).
+For default it waits for 10 minutes before timeout, you can change the timeout using `KUBERNETES_WAIT_FOR_PREREQUISITES` env variable (specified in seconds).

 ### Deployment timeouts